Luca-Verderio/Daily_Minimum_Temperatures-Machine_Learning_Project/README.md

 ## Deep Neural Network Architecture
 The model is comprised of a sequential group of layers, as follows:
+- Conv1D
-- Embedding
+- LSTM
-- Bidirectional LSTM
+- LSTM
+- Dense
+- Dense
+- Dense
 - Dense

 ## Data